bweir/tank-battle-ultra/README.md

 # tank-battle-ultra
-An old game I started working on in school.
+A barely functional game I started working on in college.
+Requires Allegro 4 to run.